Robbie-Smith/slalom-aws-devday-2019/README.md

 3. Log out of your account by selecting the drop down menu on the top right of the window.
 ![alt text](images/image-04.png)

-### Deploy the Source Database Objects
+### Deploy the Snowflake Database Objects

 Log into Snowflake with the `snowflake_user` account and the default password specified in the script.
-Open the `deploy_source.sql` script in the Snowflake UI.
+Open the `deploy_objects.sql` script in the Snowflake UI.
 We'll take a walk through the script and describe what it is doing and why.
 Then we'll instruct them how to run it in one shot.

 1. Log back in to Snowflake with the following credentials:
     - User Name: `snowflake_user`
     - Password: `__CHANGE__`
 2. You will immediately be promted to change your password.
 Enter the password you retrieved in Step 4 of the `AWS Setup` section and click Finish.
 You are now logged in to the same Snowflake account as a different user.
-3. Copy the contents of the `deploy_source.sql` script (located in the `snowflake` directory) and paste in the Snowflake query editor window.
+3. Copy the contents of the `deploy_objects.sql` script (located in the `snowflake` directory) and paste in the Snowflake query editor window.
 4. Highlight the query text and click on the blue Run button at the top left of the query editor window to run the script.
 This will create two stage tables, a file format, and two tables that we'll be loading data from S3 into.
 ![alt text](images/image-08.png)
 5. We're now done with the initial Snowflake framework setup.
 Next, we'll be provisioning infrastructure in AWS that will allow us to run Airflow jobs to load these Snowflake tables with data.